Overview of Cube Biotech's phosphopeptide enrichment MagBeads

 Phosphopeptide enrichment efficiency shown as the fraction of phosphorylated peptides over total peptides (mean +/- SD, n = 3).
 C:

 Venn diagram of identified phosphopeptides by the different phosphopeptide enrichment methods.

 Source: Leutert et al. (2019)

 The best product for the best prize:

 Comparing products from different manufacturers and suppliers can be tedious.
-Different concentrations and volumes from different suppliers can be misleading on the search for the best cost-benefit relationship.
-Therefore we at Cube Biotech compiled the prices of the most commonly used phosphopeptide enrichment products to give some overview about the actual prize situation on the market.
+Different concentrations and volumes from different suppliers can be misleading in the search for the best cost-benefit relationship.
+Therefore we at Cube Biotech compiled the prices of the most commonly used phosphopeptide enrichment products to give some overview of the actual prize situation on the market.

 Fig. 3: Cube Biotech does not only offer the best single product for phosphopeptide enrichment, but also the most prize efficient one.
 Competitor T and G are ranging at about half the volume of beads you get for 200 USD in comparison to Cube Biotech.
 The extreme difference between competitor R and Cube Biotech is a ratio of 1 : 24.